-Four Army personnel killed in gunfight with militants in Jammu and Kashmir's Doda: Report
+Four Army personnel killed in gunfight with militants in Jammu and Kashmir's Doda

 The injured soldiers were taken to the hospital, where four of them died.

+The Army identified the soldiers who died as Captain Brijesh Thapa, Naik D Rajesh, Sepoy Bijendra and Sepoy Ajay.

-The gunfight began after militants opened fire on security forces conducting search operations in the area, The Indian Express reported.
+The gunfight began around 9 pm on Monday after militants opened fire on security forces conducting search operations in the area, The Indian Express reported.

 The security forces responded, and the exchange of fire continued for half an hour.